oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 <!-- -->

-*   The profile name should be saved in the OVF (in addition to the network name which is saved today).
+*   The profile name should be saved in the OVF, in OtherResourceType element (in addition to the network name which is saved today).

 The import of a VM/Template will be performed according to the following logic: